-Business ethics addresses ethical issues and challenges of companies against the background of legal, societal, environmental, and cultural frameworks corporations operate in.
-Unlike similar concepts such as ‘corporate social responsibility,’ ‘sustainable management,’ ‘corporate citizenship’ or ‘sustainable development,’ business ethics applies a more foundational perspective of normative implications of business conduct and the economy at large.
-The most fundamental ethical theories derived from practical philosophy are introduced (utilitarianism, virtue ethics, deontology, discourse ethics) and discussed against the antagonism of ‘morals’ and ‘ethics.’
+Business ethics addresses ethical issues and challenges of companies.
+Challenges involve links to legal, societal, environmental, and cultural contexts corporations operate in.
+Unlike similar concepts such as ‘corporate social responsibility,’ ‘sustainable management’, ‘corporate citizenship’ or ‘sustainable development’, business ethics applies a more foundational perspective of normative implications of business conduct and the economy at large.
+The most fundamental ethical theories (derived from practical philosophy) are introduced (utilitarianism, virtue ethics, deontology, discourse ethics) and discussed against the antagonism of ‘morals’ and ‘ethics.’

 Topics to be discussed in the course are:

-1. (on an micro level): good life, ethical leadership, individual responsibility, whistle-blowing, or gender topics such as ‘social egg freezing.’
+1. (on an micro level): good life, ethical leadership, individual responsibility, whistle-blowing, or gender topics such as equal-payment ‘social egg freezing’.

 2. (on a meso level): code of ethics/conduct, corporate culture, gender/diversity in business, compliance, or good governance.